Mercury's hydro control gates in Taupo

 Will there be lane closures during these works?

 How will people be informed of the lane closures?
-We will use digital message boards on both sides of the bridge at least two days prior to the closure to let everyone know.
-We will also place advertisements in local newspapers, and inform emergency services, Taupō District Council and the Tūwharetoa Māori Trust Board.
+We will use digital message boards prior to the closure to let everyone know.
+We will also place advertisements in a local newspaper, and inform emergency services, Taupō District Council and the Tūwharetoa Māori Trust Board.
 We will endeavour to make the night closures as short as possible.
-A traffic management plan will be completed prior to work starting, it will be approved by Taupō District Council.
+A traffic management plan will be completed prior to work starting and it will be approved by Taupō District Council.

 When are you planning to do the work?

-For phase 2 - the upstream retaining wall installation on both sides, we aim to begin work on 10 February 2025, and finish by end of June 2025.
-Work on these projects will take place between 7am and 5.30pm, weekdays, and Saturdays if needed.
+For phase 2 - the upstream erosion repairs require a retaining wall to be installed on both sides of the river - we aim to begin work in February 2025, and finish by end of June 2025.
+Work will take place between 7am and 5.30pm, weekdays, and Saturdays if needed.

 Why did you select these dates to do the work?

-We wanted to start the phase 2 work after the 2024-25 summer concert season, and after Waitangi Day events.
+We completed phase 1 in December 2024.
+We want to start phase 2 after the 2024-25 summer concert season, and after Waitangi Day events.

 Why is phase 2 much longer than phase 1?
 Phase 2 involves a more extensive work programme.
-It will also require more time to set up at the start of the project, and more time to complete checks at the end.
-During some phases of phase 2, we will need to work on both sides of the river and this will have to be managed carefully to ensure safety for our contractors and the public.
+Sometimes during phase 2, we will need to work on both sides of the river, and this will have to be managed carefully to ensure safety for our contractors and the public.

 How will the contractors access the work site for phase 2?
-Our contractors will access the site via Tongariro Street, but they will use the area around the existing gatehouse for site offices.
+Our contractors will access the site via Tongariro Street.
+They will establish a site office on the northern side of the river.

 Won’t this impact on people using Tongariro Street?
 We plan to move heavy machinery and equipment to and from site at night to reduce the impact on the public, in terms of road use and noise.